nxtcoder19/go-learning/README.md

 Type assertion in Go is a way to retrieve the underlying concrete value from an interface{} type.
 It is used when working with interfaces to extract the actual type stored in the interface.

+EX: when a magic box is there, and some gifts are there but we are not aware about what are the gifts.So getting exact gift is example of type assertion.

 ```bash
 value, ok := interfaceValue.(TargetType)